brookewicz/LabNotebook/Protocols/DNA Extraction.md

 **Washing**

  14. Add 500 µL of HBC buffer to the column.
 Centrifuge at 10000 rpm/g for 1 minute at room temperature.
 Discard filtrate.
+ 15. Transfer the HiBind® DNA Mini Column into a new 2 mL Collection Tube.

- 15. Add 700 µL DNA wash buffer to the column.
+ 16. Add 700 µL DNA wash buffer to the column.
 Centrifuge at 10000 rpm/g for 1 minute at room temperature.
 Discard filtrate.

- 16. Repeat step 14.
+ 17. Repeat step 16.
+(DNA wash)

- 17. Centrifuge the column without loading it with anything for 2 minutes at maximum speed at room temperature.
+ 18. Centrifuge the column without loading it with anything for 2 minutes at maximum speed at room temperature.

 **Elution**